KnockturnMC/HousePoints/README.md

 # also remove from this list, generally though leave this alone.
 Locations:
 ```
+The following interfaces can be implemented in another plugin to modify the way the plugin operates:
+LanguageHook
+PointData
+PointsPlayerData

+Examples for how to implement them are being used as the Default concrete class of each.
+To set them, get the
+JavaPlugin's instance and user the appropriate setter to set the interface to override the old interface.

 ## Sign
 Placing a wall sign with [<housename>] will create a sign for the house.
 Behind the sign blocks will move about depending on rank.
 Requires that you have the number of blocks above the sign block as there are houses.